orefalo/g2/README.md

 It happened to all of us.
 You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird status.
 Suddenly, you feel the urgency to hunt an expert advise: you start hunting the closest git-master: bad luck he's not around!
 In fact there is no-one to help you!
 "Damn it !
 I wish I never run that command!", you start pulling your hairs and screaming "CVS was so much bettttttter!"

-Well, you are panicking… and we built a command especially for you: `g panic`
+Well, you are panicking... and we built a command especially for you: `g panic`

 Use `panic` when you feel like getting help from your git master.
 It checks out the last known good state (HEAD) and removes all files not under source control, leaving a clean workspace to resume from.
 It's the easiest way to get you back on track and ready to work.
 No more cold sweats and your git-master can rest.